 On the drive to the center, we marveled that but for one glitch in the system, the cancer patient would surely die.
 If something went wrong with Scarlett and they took her off the protocol.
 If we got in a car accident on the way.
 If the guy with the red cooler packed with Scarlett’s stem cells got in an accident on the way to his destination.
 If the equipment at the blood center stopped working or experienced some type of problem.
 The list was long.

 My girl was strapped down, both arms injected with needles, and her blood was removed and put back in at the same time in a circuit after passing through a machine which extracted the cells.
 The machine did this for nine hours.
 Scarlett couldn’t bend her arms while her blood was taken out and replaced almost forty times.
 It was a bit frightening to think about, but we kept up our spirits and more importantly, the nurse and I helped her relieve her bladder throughout the day.
 I got to literally spoon feed my baby since she couldn’t bring her hands to her mouth.
 Perfectly wonderful for me, but not quite so much for her.
-She couldn’t stop my kisses if she tried.
-Bonus!
+And bonus, she couldn’t stop my kisses if she tried!
 I had the nurse take pictures of this, but Scarlett will not give me permission to publish.

 The important part is that the job got done.
 This may not be the most exciting story, but I had to tell it.
 It was certainly the most exciting story for the recipient.
-We know almost nothing about them, but they can contact Scarlett after a year if they’d like.
+We know almost nothing about them, but they can contact Scarlett after a year the procedure if they like.
 We said a prayer for our person.
 I hope my baby Scarlett’s stem cells worked.
 She was happy to share.